Ultimate Guide to Frame Types

-To begin with, identifying what style of window you have will help us throughout the Design process.
+To begin with, identifying what style of window you have is the first step in deciding on a frame type.
 Click here for a detailed article on identifying your window.

-Inside mount (Recess Fit) shutters sit inside the window recess and are usually fitted flush against the wall.
-Outside mount (Face Fit) shutters are fitted onto the wall, around the window.
+Inside mount (Recess Fit) shutters sit inside the window recess and are usually fitted in line with the wall.
+Outside mount (Face Fit) shutters are fitted onto the architrave (window frame), on the outside of the window.
 Both mounting options look great!
-Many people prefer inside mounting because the shutters don't extend into the room.
+However, some people prefer inside mounting because the shutters won't project into the room.
 Inside mounting also results in a slightly smaller shutter, saving you money.

-For a detailed article on Inside vs Outside mount shutters, click here.
+For a more detailed article on Inside vs Outside mount shutters, click here.

 How do I know if I should order an inside or outside mount?

-If you are unsure what type of mount you need, please upload photos to the website and we'll check it for you.
-Based on the details you provide in our Design Centre we’ll come up with an expert recommendation.
+If you are unsure what type of mount you need, start by answering some questions our Design Centre and we’ll offer some expert recommendations.
+Still unsure?
+Upload photos to the website and we'll check it for you.

-A Z-frame, as its name suggests, is in the shape of the letter Z. Used for inside mounting, part of the Z sits inside the window, while the other part creates a lip around the window.
-This ensures a clean frame around your window, avoiding any gaps around the window sill.
+A Z-frame, as its name suggests, is in the shape of the letter 'Z'.
+Used for inside mounting, part of the Z sits inside the window, while the other part creates a lip around the window.
+This ensures a clean frame around your window, preventing any light bleed.

 How Does a Z-Frame Mount to my Window?

 A Z-frame is 47.6mm in length.
-It requires 39mm to sit inside the recess of your window, and 19mm to the wall or architrave around the window.
+It requires 39mm to sit inside the recess of your window, and 19mm to the wall or architrave surrounding your window.

 Can I Install a Z-Frame with an Architrave?

-Yes!
-You can install a Z-fram with an architrave, provided you are able to inside mount your shutter and have at least 19mm of flat surface on your architrave.
+You can install a Z-frame with an architrave, provided you are able to inside mount your shutter and have at least 19mm of flat surface on your architrave.

 If you have an architrave and are unsure whether you can mount a Z-frame, please send us a photo of your window and we will provide expert advice.